djaus2/AthsVideoRecording/README.md

 A test app for the following NuGet package.

+## Latest Update

+- Added optional CrossHairs to Camera Preview.
+Button at bottom left to toggle.
+- 2Do Make it visible in recording mode
+-
-## Latest Update: 2023-10-23
+## Update: 2023-10-23

-> **Found that it works in Release mode if AOT is disabled!
+- **Found that it works in Release mode if AOT is disabled!
 _Both Bundle AND APK builds_**
 Bundle-No AOT config here for Release config.